jungyeul/rqa/README.md

-Juyeon Kang and Jungyeul Park (in preparation).
-Linguistic Models for Requirement Quality Analysis.
-Will be submitted to Requirements Engineering (Springer).
-November 2017.
+Juyeon Kang and Jungyeul Park (To appear).
+Data Anonymization for Requirements Quality Analysis: a Reproducible Automatic Error Detection Task.
+In Proceedings of the 11th edition of the Language Resources and Evaluation Conference (LREC2018).
+7-12 May, 2018.
+Miyazaki, Japan. [[https://www.overleaf.com/read/pktdtnqrtxcv]].